MoeBuTa/moebuta.github.io/_posts/2023/2023-09-19-aws-cloud-practitioner-notes.md

 They help me memorise essential points and knowledge commonly found in frequently asked questions.

 The exam requires a substantial amount of knowledge to be memorised, particularly for those new to AWS and cloud computing.
-I prepared for the AWS Cloud Practitioner Exam by taking the following steps:

-so I practiced with test questions and reviewed any questions I answered incorrectly or felt uncertain about.
-This was especially important for me because I was new to AWS and cloud computing.

 To give you some context, I had some basic experience with AWS services from a unit I took a year ago before I started preparing for the exam.

 To supplement my knowledge, I watched about half of the lectures in this [udemy tutorial][tutorial].